elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 The Microbial Biotechnology domain is a very broad field that encompasses the application of microorganisms to the development of useful products and processes.
 As such, there are a very wide variety of experimental tools, approaches, and ultimately data, that arise in this field.
 A convenient representation of microbial biotechnology for organisational purposes is the stages of the engineering life cycle drawn from the related field of synthetic biology.

 ### Storing and Sharing Data and appropriate solutions
 Here, we adopt the stages of design, build, test and learn to categorise the various approaches available for the management of data in microbial biotechnology.
 There are important data standards to consider and various ways to manage, store and share data.
-Ultimately, the ideal scenario is that data is captured in a standard  format and then uploaded data to a repository to ensure that it is Findable, Accessible, Interoperable and Reusable (FAIR).
+Ultimately, the ideal scenario is that data is captured in a standard  format and then uploaded to a repository to ensure that it is Findable, Accessible, Interoperable and Reusable (FAIR).
 However, for the biotechnology field data standards are still under development or missing completely.
 Moreover, there are still gaps in database provision for some data types and the process of standardising and sharing the data arising from the learn component of synthetic biology studies has received very little attention to-date.

 Due to the interdisciplinary nature of the field, data arising from studies in microbial biotechnology relate to both computational studies, such as modelling and simulation and the results of wet-lab based studies used for the construction and experimental characterisation of microbial systems.
 Given the breadth, scope and rapid development of the field of microbial biotechnology, this guide is by no means exhaustive.